Why study philosophy in Tartu?

 Real “hands-on” research experience.
 Every Master’s student will be integrated into a larger research group or research project.
 There is always a number of exciting projects running at the department, each led by a professional researcher.
 By joining a research group, students will be able to participate in a number of research activities and they will thereby acquire the skills needed to formulate, analyse and discuss philosophical problems, as well as to formulate and present targeted research questions within a broader research plan.
 Our largest research project for 2014-2020 is “Disagreements”.
 You can also read about the department’s other ongoing research projects.

 No tuition fee for most study places.
 Instead, scholarships are available!
-The University of Tartu provides 10 tuition-waiver scholarships for the successful candidates of the Philosophy Master’s Programme.
+The University of Tartu provides the 9 best applicants with tuition-waiver scholarships.
+There are 4 tuition-waiver scholarships available for EU applicants and 5 tuition-waiver scholarships available for non-EU applicants.
 Additionally, all newly admitted international students are considered for a monthly Dora Plus stipend of 350 Euros.
+The number of stipends varies year to year.
 More information about different scholarships can be found here.

 International staff.
 Our department is truly international: over the past few years, we have had philosophers from Germany, Austria, UK, Ireland, Italy, Japan, France, Finland, Mexico and USA teaching in addition to Estonians.
 This is probably the main reason why our students develop very good English skills that enable them to continue their studies abroad.
 Information about our current professors, researchers, and lecturers can be found here.
 In addition to our regular staff, we also often have guest lecturers teaching for a term; for example, last year we had prof. Riin Sirkel from the University of Vermont (USA) visiting the department.

 Want to know what the student experience is really like?
-Contact Anastasiia Babash who is currenlty in the 2nd year of the MA programme.
+Contact Anastasiia Babash who graduated in 2018.
 She is happy to share her experience.

 Outstanding academic events: